-As any creative or creativist knows, life moves in mysterious ways.
+As any creative entrepreneur knows, the creative spirit moves in mysterious ways.
 A year ago, I’d never heard of this place called St Leonard’s on Sea.
-Now we’re getting ready to call it home.
+Now we’re getting ready to call it our home-from-home.

 The moment we arrived, we loved it.
 Although we’d no thought of moving from London, epilepsy had us wondering whether city life was best for us.
-Next thing we knew, we’d lent our London house to our daughter, and were trying out the seaside for six months.
+Next thing we knew, we’d lent our London house to The Daughter, and were trying out the seaside for six months.

-Though it looks like we’ll be returning to London shortly, as our six months rental finishes at the end of the month and we haven’t managed to find a house that suits, we now know enough to continue our search from London.
+Though it looks like we’ll be returning to London shortly, as our six months rental finishes at the end of June, and we haven’t managed to find a house that suits, we now know enough to continue our search from London.

 Open, Welcoming, Creative

 St Leonard’s has a unique confluence of conditions that suit us so well.
 Firstly, there’s no sense of being a “foreigner”, as I’ve experienced in other rural English towns.
 In his “History of St Leonards“, blogger Jack Vanderwyk, explains why.

 St. Leonards is a ‘New’ town, built some 190 years ago from almost nothing.
 This means that it has always welcomed, and depended on, incomers.
 The flow of new residents continues and most of them become part of the community and participate in what St Leonards has to offer – the sea, the parks, the architecture, but also the artistic freedom, the quirkiness, the tolerance, that characterise the ethos of this place.